uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 - A path is simple if no vertex appears more than once.
 - A graph is connected if, for every pair of vertices u and v in V, there exists a path that starts at u and ends at v.
 - A circuit is a path where the start and end vertices are the same.
+- A connected graph which has no circuits is called a tree.
+For an example of a weighted graph, consider Figure 2.1, which includes:

+- The set of vertices: {A,B,C,D,E,F}
+- The set of edges: {}

+In this graph:
+- Edges  and  are parallel.
+- Edge  is a self loop.

+The length of the simple path  is  2 + 9 + 6 = 17 .

+The path  forms a simple circuit.

+Additionally, the graph depicted in Figure 2.2 is a tree.

+Fig. 2.1.
+A weighted non-directed graph

+Fig. 2.2.
+A tree

+### 2.2.
+A Weighted Directed Graph

+In a directed graph, the endpoints of an edge have a specific order.
+The first endpoint is called the start vertex and the second endpoint is called the end vertex.
+An edge is considered directed from its start vertex to its end vertex.

+- Parallel edges: Edges with the same start and end vertices.
+- Antiparallel edges: If u  v and  is directed from u to v while  is directed from v to u, then  and  are antiparallel.

+A directed path is a sequence of edges ,,...., such that the end vertex of  is the start vertex of  for 0 ≤ i < n.
+The length of a directed path and a simple directed path are defined similarly to those in an undirected case.

+A directed graph (V, E) is called strongly connected if for every pair of vertices u and v in V, there exists a directed path from u to v and a directed path from v to u.
+A weighted, directed, strongly connected graph is known as a network.

+ ### 2.3.
+Representing a Road Network by a Graph

+A (physical) road network can be represented using a weighted, non-directed, finite graph.

+- Vertices V: Represent the road structures.
+- Edges E: Represent the connecting roads.

+An edge e connects two vertices u and v if and only if there is a road connecting the road strucrures represented by u and v.